KurtHamiter/CSNativeUDP/README.md

 `int BindSocket(NetworkSocket networkSocket, string ipAddress, ushort port)` - Binds a socket to listen on an IP address and port. ::0 binds to any IP address and should be used by default.
 Port should be any value between 0 & 65535.
 Returns response code 0 if successful.
+Only required for server instances.

 `int SetBlocking(NetworkSocket networkSocket, bool option)` -
 Sets a socket to either blocking or non blocking.
 Returns response code 0 if successful.